Public Beta

 • the displayed complementary info of the credential (description)

-• the clustering and ordering of the credential’s attributes
+• the clustering and ordering of the credential attributes

-All these visible or readible features are set and configured by the issuer/verifier in it’s Credential Issuer Metadata and/or OCA Bundle.
+All these visible or readable features are set and configured by the issuer/verifier in it’s Credential Issuer Metadata and/or OCA Bundle.

-Below is an example of how various credentials are displayed in different situations in the swiyu app.
+Below is an example of how various credentials are displayed in different situations in the swiyu Wallet.

-As an example we take this metadata (OID4VCI and OID4VP), and focus only on the relevant fields (technical fields are hidden):
+As an example, the visualisation metadata in OID4VCI and OID4VP with focus on only the relevant fields (technical fields are hidden) look like this:

 credential_issuer_metadata.json: |